Wrongchilde Releases New Album GOLD BLOODED Today; Listen to 'Falling In Love Will Kill You (feat. Gerard Way)'

-Hopelessly romantic and just a touch emotionally twisted, like a John Hughes soundtrack, Wrongchilde (Mat Devine of Kill Hannah) has announced his forthcoming album, Gold Blooded, due for release on August 19 with a PledgeMusic Campaign.
+Hopelessly romantic and just a touch emotionally twisted, like a John Hughes soundtrack, Wrongchilde (Mat Devine of Kill Hannah) has announced his forthcoming album, Gold Blooded, due for release today, August 19 with a PledgeMusic Campaign.

 Completely self-financed and anticipating an independent release by principal singer/songwriter and Kill Hannah frontman, Mat Devine, Wrongchilde has launched a PledgeMusic campaign to help raise funds for Gold Blooded.
 Fans can pledge and pre-order a signed copy of the album or nab an exclusive limited edition Gold Blooded ring, or if they're feeling more adventurous and especially generous, they can pledge for the Burn Notice Package, or Procreation Package.

 Stream the new single, "Falling In Love Will Kill You ft.
 Gerard Way" below!